TomONeill/tmx-merge/README.md

-# TMXmerge
+# TMX tileset merger

 Using Tiled and want to merge tilesets?
 This is the application for you.

 # Changelog

-<A HREF="https://raw.githubusercontent.com/TomONeill/tmx-merge/master/CHANGELOG.md">View changelog</A>
+<A HREF="https://raw.githubusercontent.com/TomONeill/tmx-tileset-merger/master/CHANGELOG.md">View changelog</A>

 # Donate